bodzaital/f1-graphics-css/README.md

-[There's a 2021 version here](https://github.com/bodzaital/f1-graphics-css/tree/v2021).
-In the future, both version will be included in the same file.

 ![F1 TV graphics in CSS](images/header.png)

+The new 2021 version can be found [here](https://github.com/bodzaital/f1-graphics-css/).

 ## Usage